rozum-robotics/Rozum-Servo-Drives-API/c/README.md

 # C Servo library

-1. Introduction
+## Introduction

 The `c` folder includes a library in the C language, which is intended to enable control of Rozum Robotics RDrive-series servo motors.

 For more information about the RDrive series, go to: https://rozum.com/servomotors/.

-    For detailed technical specifications of RDrive servo motors, download the datasheet for the series at: https://rozum.com/tpl/pdf/RD_50-85.pdf.
+For detailed technical specifications of RDrive servo motors, download the data-sheet for the series at: https://rozum.com/tpl/pdf/RD_50-85.pdf.

 Online documentation on the user API: https://rozum.com/support/docs/servo-api

-    Offline PDF ducumentation on the user API: https://rozum.com/support/docs/servo-api/RR-UserAPI.pdf
+Offline PDF documentation on the user API: https://rozum.com/support/docs/servo-api/RR-UserAPI.pdf

-2. System and software requirements
+## System and software requirements

 Operating systems: Linux, Mac OS, Windows (Cygwin)

 For compiling, use the gcc compiler.

-   Additionally, make sure to install the following software:
+Additionally, make sure to install `libpthread` library and `make`

-   - `libpthread` library
+## Compiling

+Run:

+`make clean; make`

+Two files should be created: `build/libservo_api.so` and `build/libservo_api.a`.

+**Note: You may skip further steps in case you are going to use the library within the high-level API appllication(i.e. Python)**

+## Building the documentation

-   - Doxygen (for generating the documentation)
+Make sure `Doxygen` is installed (for generating the documentation)

+Then run:

+`doxygen`

+The `html` folder should be created.
+Open html/index.html in a browser to view the documentation.

+## Compiling tutorials

+Go to the tutorial folder:

+`cd tutorial`

+Open and edit `tutorial.h`.
+Replace the `TUTORIAL_DEVICE` value with your device:

+name (e.g.,`/dev/ttyACM0`)

+Run:

-   - `make` utility
+`make`

+## Running tutorials

+Go to the `build` folder created during compilation.
+Run the executable files from this folder, one by one, to check operation of the servos.

+**Note: Before running the executable files, make sure the hardware (servos, a servo box, a power supply) is connected as appropriate.**

+## Static linking

+To link statically, pass `libservo_api.a` to linker together with other object files:

+`gcc -o app obj1.o obj2.o path_to_library/libservo_api.a -lpthread`

+## Dynamic linking

+To link against the shared library, specify the path to the library using the `-L` linker option and the library name using the `-l` option:

+`gcc -o app obj1.o obj2.o -Lpath-to-library -lservo_api -lpthread`

-3. File structure
+## File structure

 `build` - folder contains the compiled library (dynamic and static) and intermediate compiler files

 `html` - Doxygen-generated documentation HTML version

 `latex` - Doxygen-generated documentation latex & PDF versions

 `doc-src` - Servobox hardware documentation sources

 `include` - header files of the library

 `src` - library sources

 `test` - tests

 `tutorial` - examples for quick start

 `.vimrc` - vim config (tab width - 4 spaces, F8 - clean, F9 - make)

 `Doxyfile` - Doxygen project configuration

 `Makefile` - make rules (configuration)

 `README.md` - this file

 `core.mk` - make rules (compile logic itself)

-4. Compiling

-    Run:

-        make clean; make

-    Two files should be created: `build/libservo_api.so` and `build/libservo_api.a`.

-5. Building the documentation

-    Run:

-        doxygen

-    The `html` folder should be created.
-Open html/index.html in a browser to view the documentation.

-6. Compiling tutorials

-    Go to the tutorial folder:

-        cd tutorial

-    Open and edit `tutorial.h`.
-Replace the `TUTORIAL_DEVICE` value with your device:

-        name (e.g.,`/dev/ttyACM0`)

-    Run:

-        make

-7. Running tutorials

-    Go to the `build` folder created during compilation.
-Run the executable files from this folder, one by one, to check operation of the servos.
-    <b>Note:</b> Before running the executable files, make sure the hardware (servos, a servo box, a power supply) is connected as appropriate.

-8. Static linking

-    To link statically, pass `libservo_api.a` to linker together with other object files:

-        gcc -o app obj1.o obj2.o path_to_library/libservo_api.a -lpthread

-9. Dynamic linking

-    To link against the shared library, specify the path to the library using the `-L` linker option and the library name using the `-l` option:

-        gcc -o app obj1.o obj2.o -Lpath-to-library -lservo_api -lpthread